sharife/goldenthread-v2/site/content/_index.md

 headline: Support Our 2025 Season
 subtitle: ""
 background: https://ucarecdn.com/8d146c30-7cae-4f0a-a6e8-bddedaf731a5/
-cta: "Meet Our Board Challenge: Donations matched up to $11,000 through this week!"
+cta: "Meet Our Board Challenge: Donations matched up to $11,000"
 link: https://goldenthread.org/donate/
 items:
   - subtitle: |-
       **Threads of Solidarity:**\
       **2﻿025 Season Announced**
     text: Our 2025 Season illuminates the interconnectedness of our struggles amplifying Palestinian, Armenian, and Afghan stories.
-Through a diverse collection of personal and historical narratives, we honor the strength of those who have endured, who are still fighting, and the voices that refuse to be silenced.
 Featuring local and national collaborations, we invite you to join us in community and solidarity.
     cta: Find out more
     link: https://goldenthread.org/season/upcoming/
     image: https://ucarecdn.com/9e12df46-9522-4495-88b9-b410c4db3a44/
   - subtitle: |-
       **Give Now A﻿nd Double Your Impact**\
       **With Our $11,000 Board Match**
-    text: >-
-      Our dedicated Board of Trustees are Golden Thread's biggest champions, and they have come forth again to uplift our work at this pivotal juncture.
+    text: Our dedicated Board of Trustees are Golden Thread's biggest champions, and they have come forth again to uplift our work at this pivotal juncture.
       A﻿ll donations up to $11,000 will be matched through the end of this week!
     image: https://ucarecdn.com/fd129698-e34e-48a9-bc15-7e19b7dc3f34/
     cta: Donate Now!